CanarysAutomationsInternal/TailwindTradersLabs-Old/Developing Intelligent Apps with Azure/README.md

     ![](images/CloningRepo_2.png)

  1. While the cloning is still in progress, the code is already available for use.
 It has brought up the folder view.
-Before loading the solution in Visual Studio 2019 Preview, navigate to ***AIVisualProvision/Source/VisualProvision.iOS/*** and **delete** the folder ***Assets.xcassets*** as per workaround mentioned <a href="https://developercommunity.visualstudio.com/content/problem/398522/vs-2019-preview-xamarin-load-fails.html" target="blank">here</a> (which is supposed to be fixed in coming update)
+Before loading the solution in Visual Studio 2019 Preview, navigate to ***AIVisualProvision/Source/VisualProvision.iOS/*** and **delete** the folder ***Assets.xcassets*** as per workaround mentioned <a href="https://developercommunity.visualstudio.com/content/problem/398522/vs-2019-preview-xamarin-load-fails.html" target="blank">here</a> (which is supposed to be fixed in coming update).
+Double click on the solution ***VisualProvision.sln*** to load it in Solution Explorer.

     ![](images/FolderView_3.png)

     ![](images/DeleteAssets.xcassets_4.png)

- 1. Double click on the solution ***VisualProvision.sln*** to load it in Solution Explorer.
-Now you can see that 4 projects are successfully loaded under the solution.
+ 1. Now you can see that 4 projects are successfully loaded under the solution.

     ![](images/LoadSolution_5.png)